Discussion –

 The Importance of Assessment in Education: Why It Matters

-They help us find answers to the fundamental questions posed to the education system: “Are the students learning in the best way possible?
+They help us answer the fundamental questions posed to the education system: “Are the students learning in the best way possible?
 “Is their understanding firm enough to help them practically apply their knowledge?”

 The significance of student assessment in evaluating student performance imposes a responsibility on teachers to invest time and effort to learn about the various assessment methods and their applications.